FedericoMazzone/openfhe-statistics/README.md

     ```

 6. **Run Program:** Once the compilation is successful, the executable named `program` will be available in the `build` directory.
 You can run it to execute the provided demo.

+## Parameter Choise

+We advise to use the default parameters for the CKKS scheme and for the approximation degrees.
+If the output is incorrect or malformed, you can try a higher approximation for the comparison and indicator functions.